 The Progress Center (Eco Experience) located on the north side of Randall Avenue at the intersection of Cosgrove Street

-The Ramberg Music Cafe is located on the west side of Underwood Street between Carnes and Judson avenues
+The Ramberg Center is located on the west side of Underwood Street between Carnes and Judson avenues

 In 1935, Swine Barn construction began under the Emergency Relief Administration and was completed in 1936 as a WPA project.
 Until 1943, swine shared their space with sheep.
 Like many other fair buildings, it served the war effort in World War II, when the A.O.
 Smith Corporation took it over for the grinding and shipping operations of its military aircraft propeller plant.
 In 2017, the swine annex on the west side of the building was removed, enabling new wash racks to be installed outside, more pens added inside, and windows and doors on the west side to be opened, improving ventilation.
 In 2018, new mobile pens were installed on the north side of the building, and a brand-new entrance door and windows for improved ventilation greeted visitors entering the east side of the building.

 In 2019, the Swine Barn was officially named Robert A. Christensen Pavilion to honor the legacy of the late Bob Christensen.
 Christensen, a visionary leader of the swine industry, was an early adopter of technologies to improve biosecurity and herd health, contract production arrangements, and artificial insemination and genetic advancements.
 Praised for striving to make improvements throughout the entire pork production chain, he built Christensen Farms, one of the largest hog production companies in the U.S. and one of the largest family-owned hog production companies in the world.